 “I think the key to growth is true belief in a better future.
 One way I've found to do this is by having real, honest, vulnerable conversations with people who are also running shops.
 Simply seeing that someone like you is having a tremendously better go of it, and understanding that person isn't much different than you are can almost immediately reinvent your own expectations for what success really is.
 The key here is to not let all of our natural fear-based reactions to kick—particularly the form of jealousy.
 We can choose to either falsely compete with each other or lift each other up.
 This is why I love the basic premise of the Bureau's events.
 They exist to foster this exact atmosphere of egoless sharing and learning.”

-Soon, we’re off to Austin for Owner Summit, to connect, share and learn with over 150 business owners and industry experts.
-Looking forward to the Summit, we caught up with industry leaders who will be taking the stage, to get their take on trends in the industry and what’s next.
+Looking forward to Owner Summit, we caught up with industry leaders to get their take on trends in the industry and what’s next.

 What Shops Are Up Against